HuzaifaRizwan1231/RestaurantMenuApp/README.md

-# TastyBites - Restaurant Menu App
+# RFC - Restaurant Menu App

 A delightful restaurant menu app that offers a variety of deals, desi, and fast food options.
 Explore our menu and enjoy a seamless ordering experience!